 - Updating IT and Strategies Around Data.
 Because of new regulations and policies, you might have to evaluate how you’re storing and securing data.
 This doesn’t just have to be personal data either.
 Sensitive information, proprietary data, and even analytical data should all be classified, secured, and properly stored within a data warehouse or appropriate storage repository.

 - Updating Security and Incident Response Strategies.
 What happens if a breach occurs?
-Have you don’t a risk assessment and really understood the value of your data?
+Have you done a risk assessment and really understood the value of your data?
 The last thing any organization wants to experience is a data breach; especially when personal data is involved.
 When it comes to data and incidence response, you need to have strategies which review data confidentially, integrity, and availability.
 I can’t stress this enough – this is an area where you really want to get ahead and do your homework.

 - Consider Appointing a Data Protection Officer (DPO).
 In the age of data, you’ll need to work with data professionals.
-New jobs, titles, and roles are emerging to help you cope with so much data that’s being generated.
+New jobs, titles, and roles are emerging to help you cope with all the data that’s being generated.
 A data protection officer has some new and critical responsibilities.
 This includes monitoring compliance and data protection laws, cooperating with and acting as a the contact person for supervisory authorities, and work to inform and advice business leaders as well as employees to the state of their data.
 If you’re a large organization, you might have a few of these folks working with IT, security, and business teams to ensure that data is being worked with properly.

 There are some great ways to segment data leveraging storage as well as networking technologies.
 Solutions around WAN management allow you to geofence data points to ensure they stay locked down.
 And, you can get pretty granular here too.
 You can force data to stay in a state, city, zip code, or even a building.